Floer theory and flips: Morphisms of Fukaya algebras

-In the case of a zero length(s), one obtains a fake boundary component with normal bundle $\R$, corresponding to either deforming the edge(s) to have non-zero length or deforming the node(s). \end{remark}
+\end{enumerate} In the case of a zero length(s), one obtains a fake boundary component with normal bundle $\R$, corresponding to either deforming the edge(s) $e$ to have non-zero length $\ell(e)$ or deforming the node(s).
+This ends the Remark. \end{remark}